jigarcian/Getting-and-Cleaning-Data/CodeBook.md

 The attached R script (run_analysis.R) performs the following to clean up the data:

-1. Merges the training and test sets to create one data set, namely The attached R script (run_analysis.R) performs the following to clean up the data:

 1. Merges the training and test sets to create one data set, namely train/X_train.txt with test/X_test.txt -- the result is a 10299 x 561 data frame, as in the original description ("Number of Instances: 10299" and "Number of Attributes: 561")